zkayia/egsfree/README.md

 ![Demo animation](demo_anim.svg "Demo animation")

-A simple cli to find out what are the current and future free games on the EpicGamesStore.
+Simple cli to find out what are the current and future free games on the EpicGamesStore.

 ## Installation